apache/celeborn/docs/README.md

 ---
 Quick Start
 ===
-This documentation gives a quick start guide for running Apache Spark with Apache Celeborn(Incubating).
+This documentation gives a quick start guide for running Apache Spark/Flink with Apache Celeborn(Incubating).

 ### Download Celeborn
 Download the latest Celeborn binary from the [Downloading Page](https://celeborn.apache.org/download/).